dschaaff/dschaaff.github.io/content/posts/2012/2012-02-18-the-idea-of-separation-as-a-tool-is-the-antithesis.markdown

 wordpress_id: 290
 ---

-<blockquote>The idea of separation as a tool is the antithesis of rock and roll, which is a bunch of guys in a room making a sound and just capturing it.
+>The idea of separation as a tool is the antithesis of rock and roll, which is a bunch of guys in a room making a sound and just capturing it.
 It's the sound they make together, not separated.
-This mythical bullshit about stereo and high tech and Dolby, it's just totally against the whole grain of what music should be.</blockquote>
+This mythical bullshit about stereo and high tech and Dolby, it's just totally against the whole grain of what music should be.

 Keith Richards